stats-432sp2020/stats-432sp2020.github.io/faq.md

 These commands will tell you where the `git.exe` file is located.
 Typically it will look something like this: `/usr/local/git/bin/git` or `/usr/bin/git` or some variation of those.

 Once confirming the location of `git.exe` you need to tell RStudio where it is.
-Open up RStudio, got to Preferences and select the Git/SVN option:
+Open up RStudio, go to Preferences and select the Git/SVN option:

 ![](figs/RStudio_git_svn.png)